-By converting organic waste into energy, biogas is utilizing nature’s elegant tendency to recycle substances into productive resources.
-Biogas generation recovers waste materials that would otherwise pollute landfills; prevents the use of toxic chemicals in sewage treatment plants, and saves money, energy, and material by treating waste on-site.
+The biogas production process utilizes nature’s elegant tendency to recycle substances into productive resources to convert organic waste into energy.
+Biogas generation recovers waste materials that would otherwise pollute landfills, prevents the use of toxic chemicals in sewage treatment plants, and saves money, energy, and material by treating waste on-site.

 Moreover, biogas usage does not require fossil fuel extraction to produce energy.
-Instead, biogas takes a problematic gas, and converts it into a much safer form.
+Instead, biogas takes a problematic gas and converts it.
 More specifically, the methane content present in decomposing waste is converted into carbon dioxide.
 Methane gas has approximately 20 to 30 times the heat-trapping capabilities of carbon dioxide.
-This means that when a rotting loaf of bread converts into biogas, the loaf’s environmental impact will be about 10 times less potent than if it was left to rot in a landfill.
+In simple words, when a rotting loaf of bread converts into biogas, the loaf’s environmental impact will be about ten times less potent than if it was left to rot in a landfill.

 There are several types of biogas systems and plants that have been designed to make efficient use of biogas.
 While each model differs depending on input, output, size, and type, the biological process that converts organic waste into biogas is uniform.
-Biogas digesters receive organic matter, which decompose in a digestion chamber.
+Biogas digesters receive organic matter, which decomposes in a digestion chamber.
 The digestion chamber is fully submerged in water, making it an anaerobic (oxygen-free) environment.
-The anaerobic environment allows for microorganisms to break down the organic material, and convert it into biogas.
+The anaerobic environment allows for microorganisms to break down the organic material and convert it into biogas.

-History of biogas
+History of Biogas

 Many Uses of Biogas:

 Biogas can be produced with various types of organic matter, and therefore there are several types of models for biogas digesters.
 Some industrial systems are designed to treat: municipal wastewater, industrial wastewater, municipal solid waste, and agricultural waste.